PauloVanHuffel/google_ctf_2019_beginner_quest/FriendSpaceBookPlusAllAccessRedPremium.com/README.md

 After this solving the challenge went quite fast and became fun again!! :D

-typing in the primes 3 5 7 11 101 131 151 181 191? into Google in hope that it could tell me the pattern (I often refrain from putting parts of a challenge into Google as I fear to be spoiled by write-ups) I finally found out that these were all palingdromic prime numerbs!
+typing in the primes 3 5 7 11 101 131 151 181 191? into Google in hope that it could tell me the pattern (I often refrain from putting parts of a challenge into Google as I fear to be spoiled by write-ups) I finally found out that these were all palindromic prime numbers!

 I finally was there.
 Just lookup a list of these numbers and start xoring them with the loaded numbers.
 I used this page: https://prime-numbers.info/list/palindromic-primes

-This made it possible for me to solve the first 2 blocks of the stack gatting me to: http://emoji-t0anaxnr3nacpt4na.web.ctfcompetition.com/
+This made it possible for me to solve the first 2 blocks of the stack resulting in: http://emoji-t0anaxnr3nacpt4na.web.ctfcompetition.com/

 from just running the code while my struggles where going on I already got http://emoji-t0anaxnr3nacpt4na.web.ctfc and because I had already gotten to other challenges that had the .web.ctfcompetition.com/ domain I had guessed that part long before.
 I found the cats web page and while amusing to look trough I was quite convinced that this part would not get me to solve the challenge.
 I had counted the stack lines loaded and the chars in the URL and knew there was more to be decoded.

 The last block was a small and fun obstacle.
-I could not find any pages that had enough of the palingdromic prime numbers listed to solve it the easy way.
+I could not find any pages that had enough of the palindromic prime numbers listed to solve it the easy way.
 I did find a page that had primes bigger than the ones in the stack of the last block.
 I created a small script (available here as vm_solver.py) to scrape these pages and filter out the palindromes.
 Then xored the results.

 2 letters where not working.
 But are easily guessable.
 With this the full page revealed itself and with a few clicks there was that beautiful flag!! :D